Beckhoff-USA-Community/AAG_Windows-TwinCAT-deploy/README.md

 # TwinCAT USB Installation Package

-A plug-and-play automation solution for deploying TwinCAT industrial systems on Windows devices.
+A plug-and-play automation solution for configuring the Windows environment, installing TwinCAT packages, and deploying application code.
 Simply prepare your USB drive, connect to the target system, and run the deployment script.

 ## How It Works